 Other notes

-1 Under the Alteration of Statutory Designations Order 2006 a reference in any law to the Department of Agriculture is read and construed as a reference to the Department of Agriculture and Food.

-2 The designation of Ministers may be altered by the Governor under the Alterations of Statutory Designations Act 1974.
+1 The designation of Ministers may be altered by the Governor under the Alterations of Statutory Designations Act 1974.
 As at the date of this compilation the former Minister for Agriculture is known as the Minister for Agriculture and Food.

-3 Repealed by the Conservation and Land Management Act 1984 s.
+2 Repealed by the Conservation and Land Management Act 1984 s.
 147.

-4 Repealed by the Acts Amendment and Repeal (Statutory Bodies) Act 1985.
+3 Repealed by the Acts Amendment and Repeal (Statutory Bodies) Act 1985.

-5 Repealed by the Acts Amendment and Repeal (Environmental Protection) Act 1986.
+4 Repealed by the Acts Amendment and Repeal (Environmental Protection) Act 1986.

-6 Now known as the Soil and Land Conservation Act 1945; short title changed (see note under s.
+5 Now known as the Soil and Land Conservation Act 1945; short title changed (see note under s.
 1).